TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 ### 2.2 Hazard Unit
 #### 1. Why hazards occur in a pipeline?
-(A good analogy may be the conveyor belt along an assembly line in a car factory.
-At any one time, there are multiple cars along the belt, with each car being built stage by stage by workers who only specialize in one action)
 In a pipelined CPU, multiple instructions are executed in parallel.
 Hazards arise due to this inherently parallel structure.
 Data Hazards occur when one or more instructions depend on results that have not yet been written back into the register file.
 Specifically, this arises when the destination register of the previous instruction is one of the source registers of the latter instruction.
 This phenomenon is called a Read-After-Write hazard.
 ![diagram](https://github.com/TahaMunir2/Team5/blob/main/images/image1.png)

 In the figure above, instructions that follow the `add s8, s4, s5` instruction use the s8 register as a source register in their arithmetic and logical operations.
 For instance, `sub s2, s8, s3` requires the contents of the register s8 in the 3rd clock cycle, the next instruction in the 4th, and the one after on the 5th.
 However, the initial add instruction is only able to write back to the register file by the end of the 5th clock cycle.
 Therefore, the instructions that follow read the previous value of s8 from the register, which is invalid in the logical sequence of execution and will most likely culminate in an erroneous result.
+To resolve this, forwarding logic is used, which in brief terms, is a shortcutting mechanism that writes back the result of an ALU operation immediately back to the register file if the subseuent instructions are dependent upon that register.

 A special case arises when the first instruction is a “Load” instruction.

 ![diagram](https://github.com/TahaMunir2/Team5/blob/main/images/image2.png)